JamesMenetrey/DesignPatterns/README.md

 ## License

-HadesMem is licensed under the MIT License (as of v2.0.0).
+DesignPatterns code is licensed under the MIT License (as of v2.0.0).